secretGeek/til/linqpad/csv_to_array.md

 ## Powershell: Import-CSV

-Here's an example of the using the Import-CSV commandlet from Powershell and then outputting the "End Date" property
+Here's an example of using the Import-CSV commandlet from Powershell and then outputting the "End Date" property

     Import-CSV "C:\Temp\Crime_Data.csv" | % { $_."End Date" }